DarrenZ04/Chesser/README.md

 **Chesser** is a Python-based chess game built with **Pygame** and **python-chess**, offering smooth graphics, intuitive controls, and easy extensibility.
 It can be played locally (human vs. human) or expanded with an AI opponent, opening books, and advanced chess features.

+A demo of the project can be tested at: https://chesser-bot.vercel.app/ We recommend only a layer of 3 for reasonable run speed.

 ## Web Deployment (Vercel)

 This application has been configured to deploy to Vercel as a web application.